passagemath/passagemath/pkgs/sagemath-linbox/README.rst

 ===============================================================================================
- Sage: Open Source Mathematics Software: Linear Algebra with fflas-ffpack, Givaro, IML, LinBox
+ passagemath: Linear Algebra with fflas-ffpack, Givaro, IML, LinBox
 ===============================================================================================

 About SageMath